Skip to main content

 The functional enzyme is a tetramer (only the monomer is shown in the above figure).
 The rotation in the full tetramer aligns catalytic residues and closes off the active site.

-Conformational changes are ubiquitous on the binding of ligands to protein.
+Conformational changes are ubiquitous in the binding of ligands to proteins.
 These changes also occur on substrate binding at the active site.
-It is important to recognize substrate-induced changes in the active site are not allosteric changes since the conformational changes, no matter how big, are caused by binding at the active site, not at an allosteric site.
-A classic example of a huge conformational change on binding of substrate is elicited by the binding of glucose or glucose analogs to the active site of hexokinase, the first enzyme in the glycolytic pathway.
+It is important to recognize that substrate-induced changes in the active site are not allosteric since the conformational changes, no matter how big, are caused by binding at the active site, not at an allosteric site.
+A classic example of a large conformational change upon binding is the activation of hexokinase, the first enzyme in the glycolytic pathway, by glucose or glucose analogs.
 Figure \(\PageIndex{15}\) shows the large conformational change on binding a glucose analog to hexokinase (1hkg, no glucose; 2yhx, with glucose analog).
-The background is shown in black to remind readers that this is NOT an example of allosterism, although the changes facilitate catalysis by excluding water, a competing substrate) from the active site after glucose and ATP (not shown) bind.
-On binding the glucose analog in the active, the active site becomes sequestered ("jaw" clamping down on binding).
+The background is shown in black to remind readers that this is NOT an example of allosterism.
+The changes facilitate catalysis by excluding water, a competing substrate, from the active site after glucose and ATP bind (not shown).
+Upon binding the glucose analog in the active site, the site becomes sequestered ("jaw" clamping down on the binding) from solvent.

 Figure \(\PageIndex{15}\): Large, substrate-induced (non-allosteric) conformational change on binding a glucose analog to (1hkg, no glucose to 2yhx, with a glucose analog.

-Often no large conformation change is evident in the protein.
-In those cases, subtle rearrangements of key residues in the active site or near it (which might promote access) may be the result of allosteric effector binding.
+Often, no large conformation change is evident in the protein.
+In those cases, subtle rearrangements of key residues in the active site or near it (which might promote access) may result from allosteric effector binding.
 A simple change in the electrostatic environment might account for the effect.
 Such appears to be the case with chorismate mutase, an enzyme in the bacterial, fungal, and plant pathways for the synthesis of aromatic amino acids tyrosine and phenylalanine.
-The enzyme catalyzes the conversion of chorismate to prephenate, which proceeds on to the aromatic amino acids.
-An offshoot pathway takes chorismate to the last aromatic amino acid tryptophan.
-The enzyme chorismate mutase then is key in the metabolic decision pathway to make tyrosine/phenylalanine or tryptophan.
+The enzyme catalyzes the conversion of chorismate to prephenate, an intermediate in the synthesis of aromatic amino acids.
+An offshoot pathway takes chorismate to the last aromatic amino acid, tryptophan.
+The enzyme chorismate mutase is key in the metabolic decision pathway that leads to the production of tyrosine/phenylalanine or tryptophan.
 The enzyme is activated by tryptophan and inhibited by tyrosine.
-The aligned sequences of two crystal structures of the enzyme with the bound allosteric activator tryptophan (Trp 502 in pdb structure 1csm showing a magenta glutamic acid 23) and with bound inhibitor (Tyr 300 in pdb structure 2csmA showing cyan Glu 23) are shown in Figure \(\PageIndex{16}\):
+The aligned sequences of two crystal structures of the enzyme with the bound allosteric activator tryptophan (Trp 502 in pdb structure 1csm, showing a magenta glutamic acid 23) and with bound inhibitor (Tyr 300 in pdb structure 2csmA showing cyan Glu 23) are shown in Figure \(\PageIndex{16}\):

 Figure \(\PageIndex{16}\): Aligned structures of chorismate mutase with bound allosteric activator tryptophan (Trp 502 , pdbID 1csm , magenta glutamic acid 23) and with bound inhibitor (Tyr 300 pdbID 2csmA, cyan Glu 23)

-There are no significant changes in the overall structure of the protein or in its active site.
-However, the alignment of glutamic acid 23 is different, and this may be the basis for the observed allosteric effects.
-When active, glutamic acid 23 is buried in the active site pocket, but in the inhibited site, it swings into the binding site.
-Since the chorismate is a charged dicarboxylic acid, Glu 23 probably repels its binding, inhibiting the enzyme's activity.
+No significant changes occur in the protein's overall structure or active site.
+However, the alignment of glutamic acid 23 differs, which may underlie the observed allosteric effects.
+When active, glutamic acid 23 is buried in the active site pocket, but in the inhibited state, it swings into the binding site.
+Since chorismate is a charged dicarboxylic acid, Glu 23 probably repels it, inhibiting the enzyme's activity.

 Allosterism by phosphorylation

-We'll focus on one example of a huge conformational change on phosphorylation of a serine side chain in glycogen phosphorylase (GP), an enzyme that catalyzes the phosphorolysis of an acetal link between a terminal glucose on a glucose polymer, glycogen, and the next glucose in the chain.
+We'll focus on one example of a large conformational change upon phosphorylation of a serine residue in glycogen phosphorylase (GP).
+This enzyme catalyzes the phosphorolysis of the acetal linkage between the terminal glucose of a glycogen polymer and the next glucose in the chain.
 This reaction is not a hydrolysis, in which water acts as a nucleophile to cleave acetal bonds.
 This is a key reaction in metabolism since it cleaves a major energy storage molecule, glycogen.

-The enzyme is a multimer that exists in two major states, a T-state and R-state glycogen phosphorylase (GP).
-We've explored T and R states and allosterism in their interconversion when we discussed the binding of oxygen to hemoglobin in Chapter 5.3.
+The enzyme is a multimer that exists in two major states, a T-state and an R-state glycogen phosphorylase (GP).
+We explored T and R states and allosterism in their interconversion when we discussed oxygen binding to hemoglobin in Chapter 5.3.
 Crystal structures of the T and R-state bound to allosteric activators IMP and AMP are known.
 High AMP concentrations imply low ATP concentrations and the need to mobilize glycogen reserves.
-Conversion to the R state is also promoted by the phosphorylation of Seriner14, which activates the enzyme.
-The allosteric activators AMP and IMP bind to a disordered loop (313-326) and change it to a form promoted by nucleotide binding. which is disordered in the free structure, and adopts a conformation dictated mainly by the type of nucleotide that binds at this site.
+Conversion to the R state is also promoted by the phosphorylation of Serine 14, which activates the enzyme.
+The allosteric activators AMP and IMP bind to a disordered loop (313-326) and change it to a form promoted by nucleotide binding. which is disordered in the free structure and adopts a conformation dictated mainly by the type of nucleotide that binds at this site.
 Figure \(\PageIndex{17}\) shows a monomer of the European rabbit glycogen phosphorylase in the R (active) state bound to AMP (3e3n).

 Figure \(\PageIndex{17}\): Monomer of the European rabbit glycogen phosphorylase in the R (active) state bound to AMP (3e3n).